-With unfolding of recent events surrounding #Tejpal case it does not require very high level intellectual abilities to understand how Indian justice system works differently for a common man and for an elite individual.
+With the unfolding of recent events surrounding #Tejpal case, it does not require very high-level intellectual abilities to understand how Indian justice system works differently for a common man and for an elite individual.
 One (men and mostly women related to men) who has undergone any false complaint in one’s lifetime understands this very well.
-A common man is sent to jail or treated with humiliation when accused under any section, however the elite always get one Shoma Chaudhury or Javed Akhtar to at least try safeguarding them.
+A common man is sent to jail or treated with humiliation when accused under any section, however, the elite always gets one Shoma Chaudhury or Javed Akhtar to at least try safeguarding them.

 Since not every common man in India has “guts” like Tarun #Tejpal to venture out like him; a beautiful way is devised to trap every one of them.
 This is through several sections under family laws.
 Since all of us want to have happy families; that is where we are caught by this system which claims to protect its women.

-If you are one of those unfortunate people who are caught in this legal tangle but fortunate enough not to have a nationally important case against you, you will see and experience the legal terrorism racket functioning smoothly from day one against you.
+If you are one of those unfortunate people who is caught in this legal tangle but fortunate enough not to have a nationally important case against you, you will see and experience the legal terrorism racket functioning smoothly from day one against you.
 If you are a woman who has filed such case under these laws meant to protect you, you will be extorted less compared to what men undergo.
-But in any case you can not escape this racket unless you are a part of it.
-But in this process you set a wrong example to the society and future generation and make justice impossible for the real victims.
-In a way you strengthen the terrorism racket that may engulf you as well.
+But in any case, you can not escape this racket unless you are a part of it.
+But in this process, you set a wrong example for the society and future generation and make justice impossible for the real victims.
+In a way, you strengthen the terrorism racket that may engulf you as well.

-For a man the extortion starts even before the case reaches a court.
+For a man, the extortion starts even before the case reaches a court.
 Women NGOs, Political wings of different political parties, local dadas, clerks working in courts/police stations, National and State women bodies all stakeholders in our legal system become immediately active to suck your hard earned money.
-You will experience this more if you are a law abiding, peace loving citizen and working in a reputed organization and earning handsome amount every month.
-Any woman (mother or sister of the accused man) also suffer like hell and they become easy target as they want to save their respect in the society.
-Most of these families unaware of the system prevailing in our legal jungle, pay up huge ransom to all these stakeholders and promote this legal terrorism.
+You will experience this more if you are a law abiding, peace loving citizen and work in a reputed organization and earn handsome amount every month.
+Any woman (mother or sister of the accused man) also suffer like hell and they become an easy target as they want to save their respect in the society.
+Most of these families unaware of the system prevailing in our legal jungle, pay up a huge ransom to all these stakeholders and promote this legal terrorism.
 There are a good number of people who earn handsome amount simply by making innocent people afraid of legal consequences.

-But once you are in this mess you need to satisfy all these stakeholders in order to proceed in your long journey of getting justice.
+But once you are in this mess you need to satisfy all these stakeholders in order to proceed on your long journey of getting justice.

-When your case comes up for hearing and you get first date for the same, don’t be surprised if you get just another date without anything happening on the first date.
-Please expect similar kind of new dates given to you for absolutely no explanation/compensation given to you with absolutely no progress in your case in the given date.
-You still pay up the lawyer fees and if you are present in the court room you may be asked to pay a Peshkar / Bench Clerk fees as well.
-Your advocate may give you explanation that the Peshkar does so much to search the records for you, so you need to pay him.
+When your case comes up for hearing and you get the first date for the same, don’t be surprised if you get just another date without anything happening on the first date.
+Please expect similar kind of new dates given to you for absolutely no explanation/compensation given to you with absolutely no progress in your case on the given date.
+You still pay up the lawyer fees and if you are present in the courtroom you may be asked to pay a Peshkar / Bench Clerk fees as well.
+Your advocate may give you an explanation that the Peshkar does so much to search the records for you, so you need to pay him.
 You may wonder if you are paying the Peshkar for doing his own duty but well that is how this system works.
-There is no standard of the Peshkar fees as well.
+There is no standard for the Peshkar fees as well.
 The more reputed your advocate is, the more fees he pays to the Peshkar for some unknown reasons.

 If you are IT savvy person you may wonder why these records are not kept electronically with proper validation done by the judge.
-In that way we can ensure excellent world class management of each case record and the entire system becomes more efficient.
+In that way, we can ensure excellent world-class management of each case record and the entire system becomes more efficient.
 When I have given this proposal to the bar council and eventually the Law ministry of India I was asked about the safety and security of the sensitive documents, possibility of hacking into court database by unscrupulous criminals and stealing the data.
-Even though all these can be achieved with world class security system in place, I wondered if the way the records are kept today in our courts is safe and secured at all. 😀
+Even though all these can be achieved with a world-class security system in place, I wondered if the way the records are kept today in our courts is safe and secured at all. 😀